mujee7/ITS-Axelar/Readme.md

 You need to have enough coin to pay for gas of token deployment.

 Now The tokens is deployed on different chains with same address.
 We can move further.

+copy the token address from terminal for next step.